physicsbb/BookOfPhysics/_sources/Review/linalg.md

 \end{align}
 $$

+Now that we have already established a basic understanding of how to work with n-dimensional vectors, we can move onto Hilbert space: infinite dimensional space.

 In Quantum Mechanics, wavefunctions live in Hilbert Space.
 For mastery of Hilbert Space, refer to a topic called [functional analysis](https://en.wikipedia.org/wiki/Square-integrable_function) in mathematics which is not meant to be covered in here.

 Since the mathematical model of quantum mechanics builds off of Hilbert Space, and that Hilbert space has a property that